NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 <ActivityIndicator [busy]="isLoading" row="1"></ActivityIndicator>
 ```

-Next, open `app/pages/list/list.component.ts` and add the following property to the `ListPage` class (immediately under `grocery: string`):
+This binds the ActivityIndicator’s `busy` attribute to an `isLoading` property in the `ListPage` component.
+To define that property, open `app/pages/list/list.component.ts` and add the following line of code immediately under `grocery: string = ""`:

 ``` TypeScript
 isLoading = false;
 ```

-Then, change the existing `ngOnInit()` function to use the code below:
+Now that the property exists, your final step is to set this flag to to `true` when the grocery data is loading.
+To do that, change the existing `ngOnInit()` function to use the code below:

 ``` TypeScript
 ngOnInit() {